codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 **What are the benefits of OIDC ID tokens?**
 In Codefresh, cloud provider credentials are defined and stored as static credentials when setting up the integration with the provider, and then referenced in the pipeline through the integration name.

-With OIDC ID tokens, Codefresh pipelines can utilize short-lived access tokens for authentication during execution, instead of long-lived static credentials.
+With OIDC, Codefresh pipelines can utilize short-lived ID tokens for authentication during execution, instead of long-lived static credentials.
-They do not need to be stored and managed in Codefresh.
+These ID tokens do not need to be stored and managed in Codefresh.
+See [More on the OIDC token](#more-on-the-oidc-id-token).

 **How do you set up OIDC for Codefresh pipelines?**
-The bulk of the setup process to use the OIDC ID token in Codefresh pipelines is on the cloud provider's platform.
+The bulk of the process to setup the OIDC ID token in Codefresh pipelines is on the cloud provider's platform.
+The setup requires configuring Codefresh as an OIDC provider, establishing the trust relationship, and defining the OIDC claims to enable secure authentication for the actions performed by the pipeline.

 The specific steps vary depending on the cloud provider.
 Codefresh is cloud-provider agnostic, with the only requirement being that the cloud provider supports OIDC.
 For detailed instructions, please refer to the documentation of your preferred cloud provider.

-The setup requires configuring Codefresh as an OIDC provider, establishing the trust relationship, and defining the OIDC claims to enable secure authentication for the actions performed by the pipeline.

-On the Codefresh side, we have a dedicated Marketplace step, which when added to the pipeline, obtains the ID token without any action required from you.
+After setup, to use the ID token, on the Codefresh side, we have a dedicated Marketplace step.
+The step when added to the pipeline, obtains the ID token without any action required from you.

 Review the [generic setup for OIDC](#oidc-setup-for-codefresh-pipelines), or follow the instructions in our example for [OIDC with AWS (Amazon Web Services)](#codefresh-oidc-for-aws).

 ## More on the OIDC ID token

-The ID token is a JSON Web Token (JWT) which contains claims on the authentication and authorization of the user or resource, including attributes .
+The ID token is a JSON Web Token (JWT) which contains claims on the authentication and authorization of the user or resource.
 The claim is a piece of information included in the ID token providing details about the identity, attributes, and other information for the cloud provider to authorize the access request.

 ### Claims & conditions

 One of the key strengths of integrating OIDC into your Codefresh pipelines lies in the power of conditions defined through claims.
 Claims, which provide essential user information, offer far more than just identity verification.
 They allow you to introduce fine-grained access control based on entity attributes such as account and pipeline IDs, Git repositories and branches, and more.

 By defining conditions through claims, you can ensure that only authorized resources within your organization have access.
 An example of a simple condition would be to allow access to all pipelines by account name or ID.
-You can customize claims with simmple or complex conditions.
+You can customize claims with simple or complex conditions.

 To enforce secure access, _you must configure at least one condition through a claim_.
 As cloud providers do not enforce conditions by default, without conditions in place, anyone can request an ID token and potentially perform actions.

 ### Standard OIDC claims

 OIDC provides a list of common claims, as described in [standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims){:target="\_blank"}.
 Codefresh supports a subset of standard claims which are listed below.
-Generally both the audience (`aud`) and the subject (`sub`) claims are used to authorize access.
+Generally, both the audience (`aud`) and the subject (`sub`) claims are used to authorize access.

 * **audience (`aud`) claim**